byrzhm/algs4-princeton-py/README.md

-# algs4-princeton-cpp
+# algs4-princeton-py
-Algorithm 4th edt., princeton, but in C++
+Algorithm 4th edt., princeton, but in Python